 B. Content and Form of Application

+This section provides an overview of these required proposal elements (and where to locate them).
 Applications must adhere to the provisions under "Required Elements" below.
-Failure to follow these requirements will result in applications being rejected without review.
+Failure to include these elements will result in rejection of the application without review.